intellifi-nl/webapi-doc/security.md

 ### Graphical user interface authentication
 The graphical interface (used to manage smartspots and access apps and tools) requires logging in with an email address and password.
 Login sessions are valid for thirty days by default; this is configurable through the `services` resource on the API.

 Passwords are not stored on the server; only a cryptographically strong fingerprint is retained.
-If a user loses their password it will have to be reset through one of the interfaces described in [Access management](#access-management)
+If a user loses their password it will have to be reset through one of the interfaces described in [Access management](#access-management).

 ### Web API authentication
 Applications are required to provide an API key with every HTTP request to the web API or new connection with the socket.io event pusher.
 The API key can be provided using either of the following methods:
 * With a query parameter --- `https://brain/api/endpoint?key=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
 * With an HTTP request header --- `X-Api-Key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

+Currently, there are no capability differences between API keys.
+Every API key can perform any action on any resource, except for the protected resources `users` and `keys`.

 Alternatively, being logged into the graphical frontend (i.e. having a valid session cookie) grants full access to the API.
 This is particularly useful for using the API manually.
 However, a same-origin policy is enforced for cookie authentication.
 Therefore browser applications written in Javascript cannot be authenticated in this way.